alabbas-ali/code-challenge/README.md

 This project is Hosted publiclly free AWS under `https://codechallenge.club/`

-The application is using the tsconfig to define some application patches for including shortening
+The application is using the tsconfig to define some application pathes for including shortening

 ## Libraries